LocationHeerenveen, The Netherlands

 CroductionRodenburg Interieurs, Drachten

-From the architect.
+Text description provided by the architects.
 The Nije Gritenije foundation is situated on the top floors of the new Rabobank Heerenveen-Gorredijk head office.
 FLATarchitects designed the interior containing twenty workstations in a flexible working environment.

 The Nije Gritenije foundation is a Rabobank initiative to stimulate local and regional entrepreneurship.
 The foundation asked Amsterdam based FLATarchitects to design twenty workstations and a conference room on the ninth and tenth floor of the brand new Rabobank building.
 Four of these workstations will be permanently used by members of the foundation.
 The remaining sixteen workstations will be used by a continuously changing group of starting entrepreneurs and artists.